Timothy-Gonzalez/timothys-tips/cs341/mp-nonstop-networking/README.md

   - What is an "error" and how do you handle it?
   - Do you know how to traverse through the results of `getaddrinfo`, make a socket, and connect to it?
   - How do you handle `EINTR`?
 When do you have to handle it?
+  - When should you `shutdown`?
+It's not just once at the end!
   - **If you can't answer the above, go find the answer!** You **_should_ know these** from the three links above!
 - **Part 1 is not that difficult,** _but_ you can **make** it difficult if you ignore the numerous resources above.
   Also, if you somehow haven't used a debugger yet, this is the mp to learn (it takes 10 minutes, and saves hundreds). **Good luck!**